 Why go?
 In the padded basket everyone gets a spectacular view of the sun rising in the east and the pink tones and long shadows hitting the countryside below, including the steep hills of the Razorback Ranges to the pretty church steeples of Camden.

 Don't miss: It’s around a three-hour experience, starting at 4am, so don't skip the Champagne brekky that's all part of the ticket, served up at Otis Bar and Grill at Rydges Campbelltown.

-Don't miss: Sydney food trucks park up at the brewery each weekend, which makes it a busy time to visit, so shake a leg in order to secure one of the prized high tables.
+Don't miss: Sydney food trucks park at the brewery every weekend, which makes it a busy time to visit, so shake a leg in order to secure one of the prized high tables.

 What is it?
 Sixty minutes from Sydney’s CBD, Dharawal National Park has stunning scenery and until recently public access to the bushland was restricted.
 Now you can enjoy guided tours of the park every second Saturday of the month.

 Why go?
 Guiding the way will be an Aboriginal Discovery Ranger, who will share local knowledge about flora and fauna, as well as Dreamtime stories that connect Indigenous Australians to the area.

 Don't miss: Enjoy a short bushwalk and then picnic at Minerva Pool – a sacred women’s place for the Dharawal People (only women and children may enter the pool).

 What is it?
 The state-of-the-art, four-floor gallery brings together 21st century Chinese art, with a rotation of four key exhibitions throughout the year.
 Founder Judith Neilson created the self-funded non-profit gallery to house her epic collection of post-millennial Chinese art.
 And entry is always free.

 Why go?
 White Rabbit is known for putting on bold and sometimes confronting exhibitions.

 Don't miss: Refuel with a plate of dumplings and toothsome tisanes at the in-house tea room.